MarkBernstein.org

 The sclerotic idiocy of the American Labor movement will be on full display at the World Figure Skating Championships.

-Lots of figure skating fans like to give their favorite skaters stuffed animals after they perform.
+After their favorite skaters perform, some skating fans like to give them stuffed animals.
 Often, they make or modify these “plushies” for their particular skater.
 For example, one young woman has designed and sewn a plush Amber Glenn doll for Amber Glenn.

 The Boston Garden is prohibiting stuffed animals, citing an agreement with the vendor union.
 Stuffed animals will instead be sold inside the arena.
 The unhappy attendees are calling this plushiegate.